 Katrina Brown is a UK/NL-based interdisciplinary choreographer working across performance, time-based installation, drawing score and digital and material page composition.
-She produces solo performance and collaborative works – often presenting in theatre, gallery and other spaces in which there is a wandering public.
+She produces solo performance and collaborative works – presenting in theatre, gallery and other spaces in which spectators are invited to roam.

 This blog disseminates a series of drawing works that implement drawing as a choreographic activity.
 Developed in her PhD thesis intersect/surface/body: A Choreographic View of Drawing (Falmouth University/UAL 2017), it outlines a selection of performance events and research projects in which surface, material, force and body are configured to explore a low orientation of a moving body among materials in the horizontal plane of the floor.

 I implement drawing as a way of revealing political, material, graphic and sensual entanglements of working and moving on the floor.
-Drawing operates as score, live event, material process and residual evidence – allowed to unfold as choreographic activity rather than gestural expressive act – an activity that facilitates and brings to attention the gravitational forces and surface dimension of movement – drawing as a means to explore surfaces of paper, floor, skin and screen in their capacity to touch, support, make visible and distribute evidence.
+Drawing operates as score, live event, material process and residual evidence – allowed to unfold as choreographic activity rather than as expression – an activity that facilitates and brings to attention the gravitational forces and surface dimension of movement – drawing as a means to explore surfaces of paper, floor, skin and screen in their capacity to touch, support, make visible and distribute evidence.

 She’s only doing this: scores is a series of large-scale drawing scores that work with task-based action and explore the notion of ‘score’ as action, performing event and residual remains.
 These scores are presented in different performance contexts.
 They work with constraints as a set of choreographic conditions that bring attention to processual details of making-unmaking, intention-accident, iteration, accumulation and duration.
 I have dedicated separate blog pages to three of the scores: